ElvenTools/elven-nft-minter-sc/README.md

 Also, check how simple it is to deploy and interact with it using [elven-tools-cli](https://github.com/juliancwirko/elven-tools-cli).

+### Check out possible workflows

+Examples of how you can configure your Smart Contract in a couple of scenarios and how to use the CLI to do this faster and more efficient: [www.elven.tools/docs/elven-tools-workflows.html](https://www.elven.tools/docs/elven-tools-workflows.html)

+### All endpoints with short descriptions

+For all commands, check out the docs: [www.elven.tools/docs/sc-endpoints.html](https://www.elven.tools/docs/sc-endpoints.html)

 ### Other ways of using it

 You can always clone it and change it as you need.
-The best is to use the Elven Tools CLI tool, which can also be configured after changes here.
+The best is to use the Elven Tools CLI tool, which can also be configured after changes.
 But nothing stops you from using the [erdpy](https://docs.elrond.com/sdk-and-tools/erdpy/erdpy/) and interacting with this Smart Contract.
 It is all up to you.

-### Limitations and caveats

-- Remember that it is most likely that because of the open-source nature of this Smart Contract, it won't be used only in a way that everyone would want to, be aware that you can always change the names of the endpoints in the Smart Contract.
-You can even deploy a couple of them.
-In the last minutes before the mint decide to use one of them.
-This will limit the bots.
-Remember always to inform which one is the official one.
-- Smart Contract in version 1 doesn't have many mechanisms which will strongly limit unwanted behaviors.
-It only implements random minting, but in version 2, there will be more mechanisms for fair launches.

 #### TODO:
 - check [issues](https://github.com/juliancwirko/elven-nft-minter-sc/issues)